Michigan Knife Law – The Complete Guide (In Plain English)

 Michigan Knife Carry Laws

-• It is illegal to carry with unlawful intent a dirk, dagger, razor, stiletto, or knife with a blade longer than three inches.
+• It is illegal to carry with unlawful intent a dirk, dagger, razor, stiletto, or a knife with a blade longer than three inches.

 • You can open carry all legal knives as long as you do not have the intention to harm others.